wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-   DNSSEC [RFC4035] and [RFC5155] both provide "authenticated denial of existence"; this is a cryptographic proof that the queried for name does not exist, accomplished by providing a (DNSSEC secured) record containing the names which appear alphabetically before and after the queried for name.
-In the first example above, if the (DNSSEC
+   DNSSEC [RFC4035] and [RFC5155] both provide "authenticated denial of existence"; this is a cryptographic proof that the queried for name does not exist or type does not exist.
+Proof that a name does not exist is accomplished by providing a (DNSSEC secured) record containing the names which appear alphabetically before and after the